 The Specialty Instruments

 As discussed before, specialty instruments are the centerpiece of the band, and all other instruments complement it to produce amazing music and songs.
-Music lovers will always look for that distinctive sound of the specialty instrument, whether it was a guitar, harp, bongo, or any instrument that suits your genre.
+Music lovers will always look for that distinctive sound of the specialty instrument, whether it was a guitar, harp, bongo, or Irish banjo that suits your genre.
 That’s why if you opted for the guitar to be your specialty instrument, you should look for high-end Japanese guitar brands as they produce sounds of the highest quality.
 Investing in that instrument is not only to benefit from the sound but also for the show, as it must catch the attention of the audience once it is on stage.
 However, don’t go way beyond your budget to acquire a specialty instrument.

 Some instruments require physical demands that not everyone has, so it is preferable to do your research before buying any kind of instrument.
 Some instruments need prolonged times of standing such as marimba and upright bass, while breath support is essential for woodwinds.
 If you or any band member have any physical limitations, you need to look for the most suitable option for them.